Engagement on Fisheries and Oceans Canada and the Canadian Coast Guard’s new Arctic Regions

 The DFO Arctic Region is led by a Regional Director General based in Rankin Inlet, and the Coast Guard Arctic Region by Assistant Commissioner in Yellowknife.As part of the establishment of the new Arctic Regions, DFO and Coast Guard have commenced face-to-face engagements with Northern Indigenous organizations, provincial and territorial governments, industry and others to identify the boundaries and priorities of the new regions.

 How to participate

-DFO is looking for feedback related to program and service delivery in the Arctic related to Fisheries Protection and Management, Hydrography, Science, the Conservation & Protection Program, Oceans Management, Aquatic Species at Risk and Aquatic Invasive Species, as well as Small Craft Harbours.
+DFO was looking for feedback related to program and service delivery in the Arctic related to Fisheries Protection and Management, Hydrography, Science, the Conservation & Protection Program, Oceans Management, Aquatic Species at Risk and Aquatic Invasive Species, as well as Small Craft Harbours.

-Coast Guard, is seeking input on how to improve marine safety in Northern communities, and identify priorities, potential service and program boundaries, gaps, priority areas for service investment, delivery of ice-breaking, search and rescue, and environmental response programs and services that meet the needs of Northern communities and the Arctic.
+Coast Guard, was seeking input on how to improve marine safety in Northern communities, and identify priorities, potential service and program boundaries, gaps, priority areas for service investment, delivery of ice-breaking, search and rescue, and environmental response programs and services that meet the needs of Northern communities and the Arctic.

-Who is the focus of this engagement
+Who was the focus of this engagement

 - Indigenous governments and organizations

 - Institutions of Public Government created under land claims agreements

 - Territorial and provincial governments